 Possibly the most well-known vehicle equipped with Felix Wankel's engine, the RX-7 was one of Mazda's most popular sports cars, but it wasn't their first Wankel-powered vehicle.
 This two-seater has been quite popular for tuning, and have been successful in racing (at least, where rotary engines are allowed).

 The RX-8 is Mazda's latest rotary-powered sports car, utilizing the same two-rotor Wankel engine found in the RX-7.
-In the video above, the stock 2-rotor has been replaced with a custom racing four-rotor Wankel engine.
+In the video below, the stock 2-rotor has been replaced with a custom racing four-rotor Wankel engine.

 Concept Cars With Wankel Engines